Nerd658/gemini-cli/docs/cli/authentication.md

 ### Persisting Environment Variables with `.env` Files

 You can create a **`.gemini/.env`** file in your project directory or in your home directory.
-Creating a plain **`.env`** file also works, but `.gemini/.env` is recommended to keep Gemini variables isolated from other tools.
+Creating a plain **`.env`** file also works, but `.gemini/.env` is recommended to keep CyberCLI variables isolated from other tools.

-Gemini CLI automatically loads environment variables from the **first** `.env` file it finds, using the following search order:
+CyberCLI automatically loads environment variables from the **first** `.env` file it finds, using the following search order:

 1. Starting in the **current directory** and moving upward toward `/`, for each directory it checks:
    1. `.gemini/.env`